Immiora/the-narrow/wiki/people/GygasBarbarossa.md

 ![](https://www.dndbeyond.com/avatars/43156/156/1581111423-128337036.jpeg)

 Of house of Coral, 48 years old, human with hispanic features.
 Lives in a lesser castle.
 Representative of a minor house.
+Trained [Gygas Barbarossa](GygasBarbarossa).

 Captain of the guard of the main house.